 Let’s talk about the role BMI plays.

-As we’ve been recently discussing, BMI (or body mass index) is a flawed metric which doesn’t always give a clear picture of a person’s health.
+As we’ve been recently discussing, BMI (or body mass index) is a flawed metric that doesn’t always give a clear picture of a person’s health.
 Could this play a role here — could people whose BMIs fall within the “healthy” range think they’re eating enough even if they’re experiencing amenorrhea due to under-eating?

-“100%, yes this plays a role,” says Bohnengel.
+“100%, yes, this plays a role,” says Bohnengel.
 “Losing your period, or other menstrual cycle issues, can happen at any body shape or size.
 The myth is that if you're undereating, you'll lose weight or be super skinny.
-In reality, if you're chronically underfed, your body has built in mechanisms to protect you by holding on to fat stores.
+In reality, if you're chronically underfed, your body has built-in mechanisms to protect you by holding on to fat stores.
 So many who under-eat have ‘normal’ or higher BMIs.”

 First of all, it’s a good idea to rule out any medical issues before moving into lifestyle modifications.
 After all, you’ll want to make sure you’re eating enough (and enough of each essential macronutrient).
 Pulling back on exercise, increasing sleep, and managing stress can also be helpful.

 “For many, the thought of eating more can feel very scary.
-This is normal and it's okay to go slow, adding back in one scary food at a time, or increasing portions one meal at a time,” says Bohnengel.
+This is normal, and it's okay to go slow, adding back in one scary food at a time, or increasing portions one meal at a time,” says Bohnengel.
 “If your period is missing, that's a sign that your overall health is jeopardized: it's not just your reproductive health that suffers.
 It's your bone health, your heart health, your sleep, your mood, [and more].”